 6 Top Trails in the Chequamegon-Nicolet National Forest

-It’s no secret the Wisconsin’s landscapes are brimming with natural beauty, packed with parks that are a continuous source of inspiration and entertainment.
-If you’re looking to flex your muscles and immerse yourself in some of the most beautiful natural areas of the nation, the Chequamegon-Nicolet National Forest is your place to start.
+It’s no secret that Wisconsin’s landscapes are brimming with natural beauty, packed with parks that are a continuous source of inspiration and fun.
+If you’re looking to enjoy some fresh air and immerse yourself in some of the most beautiful natural areas of the nation, the Chequamegon-Nicolet National Forest is the perfect place to start.

 Eastern Segment